Carlo Verdone - Biography & Filmography

 - Troppo Forte (Troppo the Great - co-written by Sergio Leone) 1986

-In 1988 he directed, co-wrote and starred in Compagni di Scuola (School Friends).
-Carlo was Piero "Il Patata" Ruffolo, a man who had a difficult relationship with his wife and was working on building one with his student, Cristina (Natasha Hovey).
+In 1988 he directed, co-wrote and starred in Compagni di Scuola (Schoolmates).
+Carlo was Piero "Il Patata" Ruffolo, a man who had a difficult relationship with his wife and was working on building one with a student, Cristina (Natasha Hovey).
 This school teacher was but one of 35 classmates who meet for a reunion to find that life has changed quite a lot and will continue to change even over the course of the reunion itself.

-In recent years, however, Verdone's most well-received work may possibly be 2002's Mal Che Colpa Abbiamo Noi (It's not our fault!).
+In recent years, however, Verdone's best received work may possibly be 2002's Mal Che Colpa Abbiamo Noi (It's not our fault!).
 This ensemble-piece focuses on the trials and tribulations of seven people from very different walks of life who try to keep their therapy group - and lives - together after the death of their therapist.
-This film is comedy and satire.
-It talks of life at different stages.
-It deals with relationships and neuroses.
+The movie, a mixture of comedy and satire, talks of life at different stages, while dealing with relationships and neuroses.
 It is a sum of many of Verdone's films because it deals with the same themes, issues and problems in a loving and comical way.

-Verdone, who has often been compared to the much-loved prolific comedy actor, Alberto Sordi, is in a class by himself.
+Verdone, who has often been compared to much-loved and dearly missed Italian icon, Alberto Sordi, is in a class by himself.
 He's a director, actor, writer and producer who's talent is immeasurable.
 His social commentary doesn't hit over the head; rather, it gently knocks on your brain, reminding you to take a closer look at yourself, perhaps even to laugh at yourself.
 Carlo Verdone, much like his father Mario, is not just a student of cinema, but a teacher of cinema.
 The world is his classroom.

 By Deanna Goodson